getodk/docs/odkx-src/survey-using.rst

 Italic: You can italicize a text by using the container tag <i>.
 For example: :guilabel:`<i>Italic</i>`

 HEADING: You can make a text as heading using the heading container tag.
-For exaxmple: :guilabel:`<h3>HEADING</h3>` Please note that this is similar to HTML so the size of the heading as specified here as 3 can be edited as per your convenience.
+For example: :guilabel:`<h3>HEADING</h3>` Please note that this is similar to HTML so the size of the heading as specified here as 3 can be edited as per your convenience.

 Underline: You can underline a text using the container tag <u>.
 For example: :guilabel:`<u>Underline</u>`